cajohare/DarkShards/README.md

 # The Results
-Here is each figure in the paper in order
+Each plot can be recreated in a fairly self-contained fashion.
+Here is each figure in the paper in order and links to a notebook to see how it was made.

 ## Fig. 1